DTW-MIC Coexpression Networks from Time-Course Data: Results

-In the paper \cite{rangel04modeling}, the authors investigated the response of a human T-cell line (Jirkat) to a treatment with PMA and ioconomin by measuring the expression of 58 genes across 10 time points (0, 2, 4, 6, 8, 18, 24, 32, 48, and 72 hours after treatment) with 34 replicates (data available in the R package \textit{longitudinal}).
-Opgen-Rhein and Strimmer in \cite{opgenrhein06using,opgenrhein06inferring} constructed the corresponding network by shrinkage estimation of the (partial) dynamical correlation, which we consider here as the ground truth network, displayed in Figure~\ref{fig:tcell}(a).
+Rangel and colleagues in \cite{rangel04modeling} investigated the dynamics of the activation of T-lymphocites by analysing the response of the human Jurkat T-cell line subjected to a treatment with PMA and ioconomin.
+Operatively, they measured the expression of 58 genes across 10 time points (0, 2, 4, 6, 8, 18, 24, 32, 48, and 72 hours after treatment) with two series of respectively 34 and 10 replicates on a custom microarray built by spotting PCR products on amino-modified glass slides using a Microgrid II spotter.

-We then built, starting from the same dataset, the correlation networks inferred by Pearson and DTWMIC, plotted respectively in Figure~\ref{fig:tcell}, panels (b) and (c) respectively.
-Again, the DTWMIC network results closer to the gold standard than the Pearson net, with a HIM value of 0.164 versus 0.214.

-Moreover, it is worthwhile noting what happens considering separately the two components of the HIM distance in this case: while the Ipsen Mikhailov distance is still smaller for the DTWMIC network (IM=0.203 vs. IM=0.296), the Hamming distance is larger (H=0.112 vs. H=0.06).
-This yields that there is a smaller number of links changing between the Pearson coexpression network and the gold standard, but these changing links induce a strongly different structure between the two graphs.
+The preprocessed array data \textit{tcell.34} and \textit{tcell.10}, log-transformed and quantile normalized, are publicly available in the R package \textit{longitudinal}.
+This package was developed by Opgen-Rhein and Strimmer who inferred the corresponding network by shrinkage estimation of the (partial) dynamical correlation \cite{opgenrhein06using,opgenrhein06inferring}, which we consider here as the ground truth network, displayed in the top left panel of Fig.~\ref{fig:tcell}.
+As an example of the data in the \textit{tcell.34} and \textit{tcell.10}, in the top right panel of the same Fig.~\ref{fig:tcell} we show the time course data for the three genes EGR1, CD69 and SCYA2 in the first out of 34 replicates of \textit{tcell.34} and in the first out of 10 replicates of \textit{tcell.10}.